EE403-CapStone/EE403w-software/README.md

 or OpenGL and draw to a pixel buffer, or use Qt, which is what this project uses.)

 ### Command Class
-Every command is a subclass of the the ~Command~ class.
+Every command is a subclass of the the `Command` class.
 One instance of each command subclass must be created.
-Upon instantiation, each instance stores a reference to itself in a static parameter of the ~Command~ class.
+Upon instantiation, each instance stores a reference to itself in a static parameter of the `Command` class.

-when a command is entered, this static list stored in ~Command~ is queried, and any function or data associated with the subclass can be gathered.
+when a command is entered, this static list stored in `Command` is queried, and any function or data associated with the subclass can be gathered.

 ### Exp Class
-~Exp~ class is an extension of the axioms_2 ~expr~ class. ~Exp~ in addition to everything that ~expr~ does, ~Exp~ allows previously defined expressions to be referenced in new expressions, through special functions.
+`exp` class is an extension of the axioms_2 `expr` class. `exp` in addition to everything that `expr` does, `exp` allows previously defined expressions to be referenced in new expressions, through special functions.